ucsf-wynton/wynton-website-hpc/docs/hpc/howto/rstudio.md

-This will create a local copy of your problematic RStudio setup in file `rstudio-config_<timestamp>.tar`, and then, only then, remove the actually settings.
+This will create a local copy of your problematic RStudio setup in file `rstudio-config_<timestamp>.tar`, and then, only then, remove the actual settings.
 The next time you call `rsc start`, you should start out with a fresh RStudio setup, and the login issue should be gone.